UTDallasEPICS/TWCGateway/README.md

 ### Inventory

 On this page the admins will be able to view a table view the inventory of all devices in the system.
 The admin will be able to register new devices, check in/out devices, export device data, view the checkout history of a device, download its QR code, and delete it if needed

+### Device Information

+An extension of the Inventory page, this page is specified based on the device and gives comprehensive information for that device, such as the Device Name, cost, status etc. It also shows the history of who has used this device when each employee borrowed them, if they returned them and if so the date it was returned.
+You have the ability to access the QR code of the device as well as archive that device.

 ### Archive